United-Philanthropy-Forum/km-starter-kit/README.md

 ```

 The first time running this command, you will be asked to provide some API keys on Circle and Pantheon.
 Each step provides
 links and instructions on doing that.
 You will also be asked to set a User 1 password for the new site.
+(If the password request keeps repeating, the system is rejecting your password as insufficiently secure.
+Choose something more complex.)

 This will create a new repository in the United Philanthropy Forum github repo, as well as a new Pantheon site: